-An estimated 20 million Americans have some form of thyroid disease, and up to 60 percent of those are undiagnosed, according to the American Thyroid Association.
-Though the thyroid is a small, butterfly-shaped gland located in the front of the neck just below the Adam’s apple, it plays a big role in the body’s overall health.
+An estimated 20 million Americans have some form of thyroid disease, and up to 60 percent of those are undiagnosed, according to the American Thyroid Awareness Month Association.
+Though the thyroid is a small, butterfly-shaped gland located in the front of the neck just below Adam’s apple, it plays a big role in the body’s overall health.
 If left untreated, thyroid problems can negatively impact all major organs.

-Personalized medicine is a patient-centered specialty that takes into account detailed personal history, genetics, environment and lifestyle factors and in-depth cutting edge diagnostic testing to correct underlying issues rather than simply treat symptoms.
+Personalized medicine is a patient-centered specialty that takes into account detailed personal history, genetics, environment and lifestyle factors, and in-depth cutting-edge diagnostic testing to correct underlying issues rather than simply treat symptoms.
 Instead of fixating on what the issue with the thyroid is, we ask why it is manifesting.

 Thyrotropin-releasing hormone (TRH) triggers the pituitary gland to release thyroid-stimulating hormone (TSH).
 TSH causes the thyroid gland to make thyroxine (T4), which is then converted into the active form of the hormone, triiodothyronine (T3).
 T3 helps control the body’s metabolism.
 Primary care doctors routinely test only for abnormal levels of TSH, but this is only one indicator of possible thyroid dysfunction.
 All permutations of thyroid hormones need to be tested in order to ensure proper function.
-A lack of iodine, trace elements, selenium or varying vitamins can prevent production of these hormones or the conversion of T4 into active T3.
+A lack of iodine, trace elements, selenium or varying vitamins can prevent the production of these hormones or the conversion of T4 into active T3.
 After testing, a functional medicine practitioner may prescribe supplements or dietary changes to boost the presence of these nutrients in the body.

 Most doctors perform tests to detect adrenal failure or toxicity, but there is really a wider spectrum of adrenal issues to examine.
 The goal should be to get the adrenal glands functioning at optimum levels.
 Treatments may include detoxification and diet changes, like eliminating caffeine, or lifestyle changes like moderating exercise.
 This allows the adrenal glands to heal.
 A customized treatment plan may also include botanical supplements and medication.

-The functional and personalized approaches are an evolution in the practice of medicine and can better address the healthcare needs of the 21st century.
+The Thyroid Awareness Month functional and personalized approaches are an evolution in the practice of medicine and can better address the healthcare needs of the 21st century.
 They are shifting the traditional disease-centered focus of medical practice to address the whole person, not just an isolated set of symptoms.
 These specialties offer an innovative, systems-oriented approach to thyroid health and other common chronic conditions.

 ABOUT THE AUTHOR:

-This article is for informational purposes only, and is educational in nature.
+This article is for informational purposes only and is educational in nature.
 Statements made here have not been evaluated by the FDA.
 This article is not intended to diagnose, treat, cure or prevent any disease.
 Please discuss with your own, qualified health care provider before adding in supplements or making any changes in your diet.